-- 37. The Council's financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Finance Officer in Local Government (2014), and the Accounts & Audit Regulations 2015. - 38.
+- 39. The Council's financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Finance Officer in Local Government (2014), and the Accounts & Audit Regulations 2015. - 40.
 The Chief Finance Officer (Section 151 Officer) leads the annual development of the Council's Medium Term Financial Strategy.
 The Chief Finance Officer takes responsibility for co-ordinating annual budgets with all Directors of the Council before their formal agreement and adoption by Cabinet and Council.
-This ensures resources are appropriately allocated through a balanced and fully-funded budget.

-- 39. There are clearly established capital expenditure guidelines and formal project management disciplines in place for investment projects.
+This ensures resources are appropriately allocated through a balanced and fully-funded budget. - 41.
+There are clearly established capital expenditure guidelines and formal project management disciplines in place for investment projects.
 The capital programme is a major source of investment in the Council's services.
 The programme is clustered into individual spending themes which support the Council's priorities.
-The Capital Programme is managed by the Council's Programme Management Group, who ensure that projects are commissioned and resourced where the expected outcomes link clearly to the Council's priorities and to the service planning process.
+The Capital Programme is managed by the Council's Programme Management Group, who ensure that projects meet the strategic objectives of the Council, are commercially & financially viable and that the project can be effectively delivered.
 All capital projects need to have a robust business case in place which can be scrutinised to ensure the project represents value for money and delivers key project outcomes.
-The Programme Management Group also seeks to ensure that the revenue costs of any additional borrowing are factored into the medium-term financial planning process, and where possible, additional costs of borrowing are offset by revenue budget savings or efficiencies. - 40.
+The Programme Management Group also seeks to ensure that the revenue costs of any additional borrowing are factored into the medium-term financial planning process, and where possible, additional costs of borrowing are offset by revenue budget savings or efficiencies. - 42.
 Comprehensive and robust budgeting and reporting systems are in operation.
 The Executive Management Team and Elected Members are regularly updated with forecasts of expected financial outturn against the budget.
+Where necessary suitable mitigation measures are agreed with key stakeholders to manage financial pressures.
 This information is provided alongside relevant performance information, including action plans to Cabinet, Scrutiny and Governance Committees.
-All budgets are risk-assessed, with additional support provided in areas of high financial risk such as children's social care, adult social care, waste management and neighbourhoods. - 41.
-Processes are being developed to further support the five-year planning cycle the Council currently utilises for its finance through the identification of potential savings, independent of the Medium-Term Financial Strategy, to provide greater financial flexibility and resilience in the event that financial pressures arise. - 42.
-The Council recently completed a self-assessment against CIPFA's Financial Management Code, for 2021/22.
+All budgets are risk-assessed, with additional support provided in areas of high financial risk such as children's social care, adult social care, waste management and neighbourhoods. - 43.
+Processes are being developed to further support the five-year planning cycle the Council currently utilises for its finance through the identification of potential savings, independent of the Medium-Term Financial Strategy, to provide greater financial flexibility and resilience in the event that financial pressures arise. - 44.
+The Council has completed a self-assessment against CIPFA's Financial Management Code, for 2021/22 and 2022/23.
 As part of the review, the Council referred to the positive findings on a number of external reviews on the Council's arrangements for financial management and governance.
-The Council was able to therefore show a good core level of compliance with the Financial Management Code's standards, with some areas of improvement planned, informed by the findings of recent independent reviews and assessment by the Chief Finance Officer. - 43.
+The Council was able to therefore show a good core level of compliance with the Financial Management Code's standards, with some areas of improvement planned, informed by the findings of independent reviews and assessment by the Chief Finance Officer.
+The Council also undertake regular benchmarking with other local authorities to compare its financial health. - 45.
 Contract Procedure Rules are an integral part of the Council's constitution and relate to the buying of goods, services and works on behalf of the Council.
 Procuring officers are required to demonstrate value for money and consistency with corporate priorities and ensure that robust monitoring arrangements are in place.
 The rules are reviewed and approved on an annual basis.